leonardpin-br/blender-addon-gemini/README.md

 - The Python executable is the one inside the py310env.

-- That interpreter does not know anything about any Blender module.
+- That interpreter does not know anything about any Blender modules.
 So, it fails to import them.